NOAR PRIVACY NOTICE FOR RESEARCH PARTICIPANTS

 LEGAL BASIS FOR USING YOUR DATA

 We are collecting and storing personal data in accordance with data protection law, which protects your rights.
-These state that we must have a legal basis (specific reason) for collecting your data.
-For this study, the specific reason is “a public interest task” (Article 6(1)(e)) and “a process necessary for research purposes” (Article 9(2)(j)).
+These state that we must have a legal basis (specific reason) for collecting and using your data.
+For this study, the specific lawful bases are:

 In addition to, and where compatible with, these purposes, the Universities also combine data collected within its in-house databases to allow statistical reporting and modelling of research data.